milesharris/rogue-like/IMPLEMENTATION.md

 ```

 #### `player_addGold`
-The *player_addGold* function adds a given amount of gold to a given player's inventory.
+The *player_addGold* function adds a given amount of gold to a given player's purse.
 It returns the player's new gold total if successful, and returns -1 if the given player does not exist or if the given amount of gold is less than 0.
 ```c
 int player_addGold(player_t* player, int newGold);
 ```